miguel-guerrero/cross-ref-py/README.md

 Visualization of 2 files side to side where one of them is a generated version of the other.
-Line number correspondence is provided in a separate file.
+Line number correspondence is provided in a separate cross reference file.

 # Introduction